mitesp/espider/README.md

 # Troubleshooting

-Make sure you don't already have things running on your localhost ports.
+- Make sure you don't already have things running on your localhost ports.
+- Make sure you are using Python 3.

 # Useful tidbits